panzerdp/dmitripavlutin.com/posts/032-handle-undefined/index.md

   return 'some result';
 }
 ```
-`index`, `item` and `length` variables are declared at the beginning of the function body.
+`index`, `item`, and `length` variables are declared at the beginning of the function body.
 However, they are used only near the end.
 What's the problem with this approach?

 Between the declaration at the top and the usage in `for` statement the variables `index` and `item` are uninitialized and exposed to `undefined`.
 They have an unreasonably long lifecycle in the entire function scope.